OpenLEADR/openleadr-rs/README.md

 Nevertheless, we executed the tests locally to check for incompatibilities.
 Currently, all except for two of the 168 test cases that are applicable for us pass.

-The two failing test cases are a result of that we do the permission management a bit different from the specification.
+The two failing test cases are a result of the fact that we do the permission management a bit different from the specification.
 In particular, we do not allow VENs to delete their own reports but instead allow this to the business logic (BL).
 The two test cases assume the opposite, VENs should be able to delete reports, and BLs should not be able to.
 See also [#11](https://github.com/OpenLEADR/openleadr-rs/issues/11).

 The following screenshot shows the test results of the test suite from the OpenADR alliance,